A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction: Methodology

 \subsubsection{Loss Function}

 The loss function for training the forward or backward tags is a weighted bias objective function defined by:

-where $L_j(j \in \{1, 2, 3, 4\})$ are the bias objective functions \citep{Zheng2017Joint} for the four parts of the tags respectively, $\lambda_j$ are the weights for $L_j$.
+where $L_j(j \in \{1, 2, 3, 4\})$ are the same bias cross entropy functions as \cite{Zheng2017Joint} for the four parts of BiTT tags respectively, $\lambda_j$ are the weights for $L_j$.
 We obtain $L^f$ for the forward tags and $L^b$ for the backward tags by Eq.\eqref{equa:loss}, then define the total loss $L^T$ of our framework as follow:

 where $\gamma$ is a weight hyperparameter.